Lekssz/rl_trading_agent/ETHICS.md

 ## 5. Compliance and Licensing

-- All external APIs are used under their public or academic license terms.
+-- All external APIs are used under their public or academic license terms.
 See `DATA_LICENSE.md` for full details.

+### OANDA API Access
+- OANDA demo account registered using **Kingston University email** for academic verification purposes.
+- API access is limited to **public market data** (OHLCV, technical indicators) via the OANDA v20 REST API.
+- No live trading, order placement, or financial transactions are performed.
+- All credentials (Personal Access Token, Account ID) are stored securely in `.env` files, excluded from version control via `.gitignore`.
+- API usage is fully compliant with OANDA's Terms of Service and Kingston University ethics guidelines.

+### Binance API Access
+- Binance API is accessed in **public mode** for OHLCV historical cryptocurrency market data.
+- No API keys, authentication, or private account endpoints are used.
+- No account balances, private data, or live trading functions are accessed.
+- API usage is fully compliant with Binance Terms of Service and Kingston University ethics guidelines.

 - Third-party libraries (e.g., PyTorch, FinBERT, Stable-Baselines3, Optuna) are open source and documented in `LICENSES.md`.
 - Project code is for **academic research only**.
 - Final license: **MIT (to be confirmed at submission)**

 ---